graezykev/mono-repo/README.md

 #### Use medium emphasis for discover/success/warning/error elements

-Use the lightest accent as background color and the default accent as text color.
+Use the lowest accent as background color and the default accent as text color.

 `tokens/color/shortcut/background.js`: